 Drivers drunk at the 0.08 blood alcohol content (BAC)

 - Reaction times to vehicles braking in front of the them.

 Lack of Accidents

-The lack of accidents among the study’s intoxicated drivers may have been because it was conducted in morning hours when participants were well rested.
-However, most drunken driving accidents occur late at night when drivers are fatigued and their average blood alcohol content (BAC) levels are also twice the legal .08 level used in the research.
+The lack of accidents by the study’s intoxicated drivers may have been because it was done during mornings.
+Perhaps drivers were well rested.
+Yet most drunk driving crashes occur late at night when drivers are fatigued.
+More important, their average BAC levels are twice the legal .08 level used in this study.

 “Fortunately, the percentage of drunk drivers at any time is much lower.” said Dr. Drews.
 “So it means the risk of talking on a cell phone and driving is probably much higher than driving intoxicated because more people are talking on cell phones than driving while drunk.”

 Cell phone users are about 5.36 times more likely to get in an accident than undistracted drivers.
-Other studies have shown the risk is about the same as for drivers with a 0.08 blood-alcohol level.
+Other studies have shown the risk is about the same as for drivers with a BAC of 0.08.

 The researchers are not trivializing drunken driving.
 They oppose both driving while intoxicated or while using a cell phone.

 The Federal Aviation Administration supported the study.
 It’s interested in impaired attention among pilots.
-Human Factors: The Journal of the Human Factors and Ergonomics Society published the report.
+Human Factors published the report.

-Zuckerman, M. Cell Phone Use and Distracted Driving Laws.
-Denver: CO Leg Coun, 2014.
+- Zuckerman, M. Cell Phone Use and Distracted Driving Laws.